 Legends of Hollywood facade

-Now that you know about some of the most iconic spots to take pictures in Hollywood Studios, it’s time to go ahead and try them!
-What area are you most excited about?
+Now that you know where to find the best photo spots in Hollywood Studios, which area are you most excited to explore first?